leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 If the answer does not indicate that the answerer supports ICE, or if the answerer included "a=ice-mismatch" attributes for all the active data streams in the answer, the offerer MUST terminate the usage of ICE for the entire session and [RFC3264] procedures MUST be followed instead.

-On the other hand, if the answer indicates the support for ICE but includes "a=ice-mismatch" in certain active data streams, then the offerer MUST terminate the usage of ICE procedures and [RFC3264] procedures MUST be used instead for only these data streams.
+On the other hand, if the answer indicates support for ICE but includes "a=ice-mismatch" in certain active data streams, then the offerer MUST terminate the usage of ICE procedures and [RFC3264] procedures MUST be used instead for only these data streams.
 Also, ICE procedures MUST be used for data streams where an "a=ice-mismatch" attribute was not included.

-If the offerer detects an ICE mismatch for one or more data streams in the answer, as described in (Section 3.2.5), the offerer MUST terminate the usage of ICE for the entire session.
+If the offerer detects an ICE mismatch for one or more data streams in the answer, as described in Section 3.2.5, the offerer MUST terminate the usage of ICE for the entire session.
 The subsequent actions taken by the offerer are implementation dependent and are out of the scope of this specification.

-Note:  <draft-holmberg-ice-pac>> provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.
+Note:  [draft-holmberg-ice-pac] provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.

 #### 3.3.4.
 Concluding ICE